StephenXie/ProjectAlpha/README.md

 [Heroku Postgres](https://devcenter.heroku.com/articles/heroku-postgresql) - How to use the database
 ## Local usage
 Make sure you have python 3.6 or above

-First, download all of the dependencies needed
+First, install all of the dependencies needed
 ```
 pip install -r requirements.txt
 ```